 VPNs are the best first line of defence against all kinds of digital threats because they minimize your digital footprint and help prevent anybody from intercepting your data.

-Best of all, a VPN is easy to use as well.
+Best of all, a VPN, like Surfshark VPN, is easy to use as well.
 Just install them on all your devices and have them turned on anytime you connect to the internet, and you’ll enjoy much greater security.

 2. Get Serious About Password